teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JDG as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this teiid jdg-remote quickstart.
-3. Type this command to build and deploy the archive:
+3. If you need to, rebuild the quick start

         mvn clean install

-4. This will create a file at `target/jboss-remote-query-quickstart.jar`

-5. Run the example application in its directory:
+4. Run the example application in its directory:

         mvn exec:java